Greater Trail Hospice Society - Support Services

 Offers support and assistance to individuals and their families with a life-limiting illness or who need end-of-life care.

 The Greater Trail Hospice Society offers support and services for those with a life-limiting illness or in need of end-of-life care and those who are journeying through grief.
-From the time of diagnosis of a serious illness, through the rest of life, and during bereavement our Hospice services are here to support each person and their family.
-All of our volunteers receive excellent training in the foundation of Hospice care.
-Many have advanced education related to end-of life care or grief.
+From the time of diagnosis of a serious illness, through the rest of life, and during bereavement, the Hospice services are here to support each person and their family.

 Services and Programs Include: